Flood Watch issued for Eastern Franklin, Eastern Hampden, Eastern Hampshire by NWS - NewsBreak

 Flood Watch issued for Eastern Franklin, Eastern Hampden, Eastern Hampshire by NWS

-Effective: 2021-08-22 11:20:00 EDT Expires: 2021-08-22 19:45:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
+Effective: 2021-08-21 23:22:00 EDT Expires: 2021-08-22 07:15:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
 Those living in areas prone to flooding should be prepared to take action should flooding develop.
-Target Area: Eastern Franklin; Eastern Hampden; Eastern Hampshire; Northern Worcester; Southern Worcester; Western Franklin; Western Hampden; Western Hampshire FLOOD WATCH NOW IN EFFECT THROUGH MONDAY EVENING The Flood Watch is now in effect for * Portions of northern Connecticut, Massachusetts and Rhode Island, including the following areas, in northern Connecticut, Hartford CT, Tolland CT and Windham CT.
+Target Area: Eastern Franklin; Eastern Hampden; Eastern Hampshire; Northern Worcester; Southern Worcester; Western Franklin; Western Hampden; Western Hampshire FLOOD WATCH REMAINS IN EFFECT FROM 8 PM EDT THIS EVENING THROUGH MONDAY MORNING The Flood Watch continues for * Portions of northern Connecticut, Massachusetts and Rhode Island, including the following areas, in northern Connecticut, Hartford CT, Tolland CT and Windham CT.
 In Massachusetts, Eastern Franklin MA, Eastern Hampden MA, Eastern Hampshire MA, Northern Worcester MA, Southern Worcester MA, Western Franklin MA, Western Hampden MA and Western Hampshire MA.
-In Rhode Island, Block Island RI, Bristol RI, Eastern Kent RI, Newport RI, Northwest Providence RI, Southeast Providence RI, Washington RI and Western Kent RI. * Through Monday evening. * Henri is expected to bring 3 to 6 inches of rain across the watch area.
-Locally higher amounts are possible, especially across western Connecticut and southwest Massachusetts. * Rapid rises are likely on smaller waterways.
-Significant urban and poor-drainage flooding may also develop quickly.alerts.weather.gov
+In Rhode Island, Block Island RI, Bristol RI, Eastern Kent RI, Newport RI, Northwest Providence RI, Southeast Providence RI, Washington RI and Western Kent RI. * From 8 PM EDT this evening through Monday morning. * Henri is expected to generate 3 to 6 inches of rain across the watch area.
+Locally higher amounts are possible. * Rapid rises could be seen on smaller waterways.
+Urban and poor-drainage flooding may also develop quickly.alerts.weather.gov

 Comments / 0